amw246/DissertationPublications/Dissertation_Next_Steps.md

 saveold to save it as a Stata12 file, opened it up in Stata11 and saveold'ed it to Stata9.
 The name of the file is now 20151120_PTC_Stata9.dta.

+Now, having backed into the original number and read it into R, I would like to compare some descriptives to what I get in Stata to make sure there aren't any differences.

+Variables to describe:
+entry.date

+Hmm.
+Is there a way to automate this?
+I can either look at the models to pick out certain variables to compare or compare all 87 variables in the data set.
+I also need to make sure eventually that I didn't add any variables later to the analysis that aren't in the data set currently.

 ### Catalogue all analyses and find underlying syntax